HamStudy/examtools-docs/content/docs/w5yi/_index.md

 explaining the additional fee.
 Candidates that give the team ample time to schedule another candidate in their vacated time slot should be refunded.
 See above.
-See the VE Manual for complete rules and record-keeping requirements for retained fees.
+See the VE Manual for complete rules for retained fees.

 ## How do I send the exam fees to the VEC?

 When sending/mailing the exam fees checks, we ask that teams please include the test date and location and the VE team leader’s name, call sign, and contact information for reference so we can match it to the session.

 The W5YI/VEC's mailing address is:

 ```
 W5YI/VEC
-PO 200065
+POB 200065
-Arlington, TX 76006-0065
+Arlington, Texas 76006-0065
 ```

 Instead of mailing a check(s), the VE team may keep a credit card on